Denfit9/ITiROD/Lab2/README.md

 # Coupon sharer website

 ### Description:
 The main goal of this project is to create a resource where everyone can share coupons they don't need or to find some coupons they need.
+As an example when you buy some keyboard set sometimes you may find some kind of a coupon for in-game bonuses and when you don't play this game as a good person you visit social medias and drop photos of this coupon.
+On this website people can exchange their coupons via much easier way.
 [Link](https://www.figma.com/file/hVtEUirDKTP2HfESEKrzmQ/ShareTheCoupo?node-id=521%3A198&t=bWCF8sZIFBnIc086-0) to figma mockup.

 ### Main functions are: